Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Does a car loan affect your mortgage application?

-A car loan can reduce your borrowing power when you apply for a mortgage.
+A car loan can help get you behind the wheel, but it can reduce your borrowing power when you apply for a home loan.

-One factor that may affect your borrowing capacity is a car loan.
-While borrowing money to purchase a vehicle may seem like a convenient solution, it can also have a significant impact on your ability to qualify for a mortgage.
+While borrowing money to purchase a vehicle may seem like a convenient solution, it can impact your ability to qualify for a home loan or reduce what you can borrow.

 Why does a car loan affect my mortgage application?

-Each lender has a set of lending criteria which borrowers must satisfy in order to qualify for a mortgage.
-The aim of these criteria is to minimize the risk to the lender – in other words, they want to be as confident as possible that you will be able to repay the loan and that you won’t default on the mortgage.
+Each lender has a set of criteria that borrowers must satisfy to qualify for a home loan.
+The goal is to minimize the risk to the lender.
+They want to be as confident as possible that you’ll be able to repay the loan and not default.

 Can a car loan reduce the amount I can borrow?

-What factors do lenders assess in the mortgage application process?
+What factors do lenders assess in the home loan application process?

-Banks will generally offer mortgage finance based on the following three questions:
+Banks generally offer home loans based on the following three questions:

 Tips for improving your chance of approval

 - Pay off your debts.
-While an outstanding car loan can hurt your borrowing power, a car loan that you have fully paid off can help your application.
-If you can demonstrate that you were able to budget to pay off your car over a long period and that you always made your repayments on time, your mortgage application will look a whole lot stronger.
+While an outstanding car loan can hurt your borrowing power, a car loan that you’ve paid off can bolster your application.

-- Work out a consistent savings plan.
-Putting money into a savings account regularly, for example weekly or bi-weekly, is a great idea.
-This will demonstrate to a lender that you are disciplined when it comes to saving money and sticking to a budget.
+- Have a consistent savings plan.
+Putting money into a savings account weekly or monthly demonstrates to a lender that you’re disciplined with saving money.

-- Save a larger deposit.
-The larger the deposit you have saved to buy a home, the less you will need to borrow and the more attractive your loan application is likely to appear to a lender.
+- Save a larger down payment.
+The larger the down payment you have saved, the less you’ll need to borrow and the more attractive your loan application will appear to a lender.

 - Self-employed proof of income.
-For the self-employed, demonstrating a stable income can be particularly difficult, which is why it’s a good idea to have an accountant.
-An accountant can help you put together financial statements, which you’ll need to include as part of your loan application.
-Generally you’ll need at least one year’s history to support your application.
+If you’re self-employed, demonstrating a stable income can be more challenging.
+An accountant can help you put together your financial documents, which you’ll need to include as part of your loan application.

 More guides on Finder